 When I decided in 2005 to use the TLD I didn't know there is somthing that is called the Five Eyes Empire (the dark force hovering above the whole world).

 Today '.co.uk' looks to me too empire-related (dark-force-related). – After the Brexit and after GoDaddy bought Host Europe I migrated.

 I chose 'hashsign' as the domain name of my website before the 'hashtag' was coined by Twitter – today it's a bold word.
 I wish I could be as productive to justify the naming.

 In very early days (1989) I used the hash sign in some drawings as a sign for barred windows.

 Today I sign sometimes my digital graphic prints with [#].
-(At the beginning of the digital age I planned it as a signal for 'being digital' in techniques of art – quite obsolete.)
+(At the beginning of the digital age I planned it as a signal for 'being digital' in techniques of art – quite obsolete, ridiculous by now.)

 The other part of my interpretation of #SIGN is: It's about signs (hashtagged), about evidence we can see or miss.

 ..
 The big sign – that is the eye inside the triangle standing for capitalism and its successful struggle against running a sustainable circular economy.
 (The well known issue, death to be exact, a bit boring ... )